 - The wet season normally occurs from May to November and tropical storms, typhoons, flooding and landslides are likely to occur during this time.

 - Penalties for drug offences are severe in Laos, and include the death penalty.
 See our

 Travel Smart for general advice for all travellers.

 Australians require a tourist visa to travel to Laos.
 You can apply for a visa before departing Australia from the

 Embassy of Laos.
-A 30 day tourist visa can also be obtained on arrival at a number of locations, including Vientiane and Luang Prabang International Airport.
-You will need two blank pages in your passport to apply for the visa.
-Make sure your passport has at least six months validity from your planned date of return to Australia.
-Lao immigration authorities may refuse you entry into Laos, or fine you, if you have less than six months validity.
+A 30-day tourist visa can also be obtained on arrival at a number of locations, including the Wattay International Airport in Vientiane, Luang Prabang International Airport and at a number of land border crossings.
+You will need two blank pages in your passport and two recent passport-size photos to apply for the visa.
+For further information, contact the Department of Immigration of Laos.

 Use only official border crossing points to enter Laos.